 Symphony is one of the most successful local handset brands in the history of Bangladesh.
-The company has been a dominant player in the market with its price competitive feature phones manufactured in China and then price competitive smartphones when people started to move to the smartphone for a long time.
+The company has been a dominant player in the market with its price-competitive feature phones manufactured in China and then price-competitive smartphones when people started to move to the smartphone for a long time.

 It seems, the company is in transition and has been trying to break into the high-end market for a while now.
-This is important for Symphony not only because high-end market offers more attractive profits but also its success in the high-end category will help it in retaining its existing market leadership position, which is a result of its dominance in the price-competitive category, by allowing it create a more superior image in the market meaning an effective moat.
+This is important for Symphony not only because the high-end market offers more attractive profits but also because its success in the high-end category will help it in retaining its existing market leadership position, which is a result of its dominance in the price-competitive category, by allowing it to create a more superior image in the market meaning an effective moat.

-When Symphony started, it faced very little competition because Samsung another dominant players in the market at that time did not pay much attention to the low-end smartphone category in the market because it was the seemingly best decision to make for Samsung leadership given that it was already earning a premium serving the high-end segment in the market.
+When Symphony started, it faced very little competition because Samsung another dominant player in the market at that time did not pay much attention to the low-end smartphone category in the market because it was the seemingly best decision to make for Samsung leadership given that it was already earning a premium serving the high-end segment in the market.

-But things are changing fast for several reasons: 1) relatively new and aggressive players like Huawei, Oppo and a handful of other brands are eating into both ends of the market 2) at the same time this is changing the nature of the overall market that Symphony has served successfully for a long time.
+But things are changing fast for several reasons: 1) relatively new and aggressive players like Huawei, Oppo, and a handful of other brands are eating into both ends of the market 2) at the same time this is changing the nature of the overall market that Symphony has served successfully for a long time.